SAP-samples/hana-enterprise-search-engine/docs/ir/readme.md

 ---------------------------------------------------------------------------------------------------------------------------------------
 Here it is tested the search engine and as basis to test, it is used the data from SAP ICM.
 This example is called "investigative research" (shortcut: IR).
 It is shown how it is possible to search for queries with the enterprise search technology on HANA.
-Also it is shown that complex queries can be built on an ICM data model.
+Also it is shown how complex queries can be built.
 The objective of this example is that the key-user gets a feeling of how to use this technology wihtin its business processes.
 In general in this example there are queries where search scenarios are built.
 For example it is searched for persons and their locations or for persons and their cases or just for persons.
 ---------------------------------------------------------------------------------------------------------------------------------------